-insights by more closely modelling tumour structure.
-These cells are grown as three-dimensional tumour spheroids and designed to mirror key attributes of human tumours. cell cultures to assess the efficiency This means that drug candidates can be and effectiveness of various drugs in
+culture service that adds even greater insights by more closely modelling tumour structure.
+These cells are grown as three-dimensional tumour spheroids and designed to mirror key attributes of human tumours.
+Innovative, high-content imaging allows the comparison of 2D and 3D cell cultures to assess the efficiency and effectiveness of various drugs in penetrating each tumour.